Volt2608/Volt2608/README.md

 ## **Data Science | Python | SQL | Machine Learning**

-I’m a data enthusiast driven by curiosity and a passion for transforming raw data into meaningful insights.
+I’m a data enthusiast driven by curiosity for transforming raw data into meaningful insights.
 I enjoy working with **Python, SQL, data visualization, and ML models** to turn datasets into decisions.
 Experienced in **financial services industry**.